lisakmalins/Snakespeare/README.md

 Snakespeare is a simple, entertaining, and bioinformatics-free Snakemake workflow designed for first-time workflow users and workflow developers.

+The moving parts of Snakespeare are similar to many bioinformatics Snakemake pipelines:
+- `Snakefile` – rules for all steps of workflow are written out here
+- `config.yaml` – parameters users can customize are listed here
+- `environment.yaml` – lists dependencies to be installed into conda virtual environment
+- `data/` – all input and output files live in this directory
+- `scripts/` – all Python and R scripts live in this directory

-Snakespeare has many of the same steps and features as typical bioinformatics Snakemake pipelines.
-This is an ideal "practice pipeline" to become familiar with Snakemake before running other workflows or writing a workflow yourself.
+This is an ideal practice pipeline to become familiar with Snakemake before running other workflows or writing a workflow yourself.

 ## Snakespeare results
 This workflow calculates and plots how much different characters speak in Shakespeare's tragedies _Romeo & Juliet_ and _Hamlet_.